c4almash/Simple-trip-advisor/Process.md

 3. Communication Mediums
 	- Day-to-day on Facebook [group IM]
 	- On-line meetings on Skype
 4. Design Process
 	a) Process of choice: Test Driven development
 	b) Initial failing test
 	c) skeleton code to deal with simple test: constructors, setters and getters.
-	d) Continuous development using our work assignment strategy
+	d) Continuous development using our work assignment strategy.
 	e) Reaching our minimum viable product and detailing our final adjustments/amendments.

 Communication
 --------------